Traffic Laws - Sharing the Road

 If there is a usable bicycle or in-line skating lane, the bicyclist and in-line skater must use it.
 If there is no lane or it is unusable due to parked cars or other hazards, the bicyclist may ride and the in-line skater may glide either on the right shoulder, or near the right edge or curb of the roadway.
 A bicyclist or an in-line skater may move further left to avoid hazards such as parked cars or debris, or to turn left but the bicyclist and in-line skater must avoid undue interference with other traffic.

-Yes.
-They may ride two abreast on roadways, but they must ride or skate single file when being overtaken by other vehicles.
-Bicyclists and in-line skaters may only travel more than two abreast on a shoulder, lane or path intended for bicycling and skating use if there is sufficient space.
+Bicyclists and in-line skaters may ride two abreast on roadways, but they must ride or skate single file when being overtaken by other vehicles.
+They may only travel more than two abreast on a shoulder, lane or path intended for bicycling and skating use if there is sufficient space.
 However, they must be single file when passing vehicles, pedestrians and other bicyclists or in-line skaters.

 Turning at Intersections